minhtran-q/kafka-knownledge/README.md

   <summary>What is controller?</summary>
   <br/>

   A controller is not too complex — it is **a normal broker** that simply has additional responsibility.

-It's responsible for managing the state of all partitions and replicas
+  + It's responsible for managing the  information about brokers, topics, partitions, and their leaders.
+  + When brokers are added or removed from the cluster, the controller handles the reassignment of partitions to ensure balanced load distribution.

   _For example:_
   + When the leader partition fails, the controller is responsible for selecting a new leader replica for the partition.
-  + When the ISR set of a partition changes, the controller is responsible for notifying all brokers to update their metadata information
+  + When the ISR set of a partition changes, the controller is responsible for notifying all brokers to update their metadata information.
   + When increasing the number of partitions for a topic, the controller is responsible for the reallocation of partitions.

 </details>